 - 5.3.1.1.
-The information signal shall meet the requirements of paragraph 5.4. below. - 5.3.1.2.
+The information signal shall meet the requirements as defined in paragraph 5.4. below. - 5.3.1.2.
 The warning signal shall meet the requirements of paragraph 5.5. below.
 It may be deactivated manually.
-In case of a manual deactivation, it shall be reactivated upon each activation of the vehicle master control switch. - 5.3.1.3.
-The BSIS shall at least operate for all forward vehicle speeds from standstill to 30 km/h, for ambient light conditions above [1000] Lux. - 5.3.1.4.
-The BSIS shall give an information signal at last point of information, for a bicycle moving with a speed between 5 km/h and 20 km/h, at a lateral separation between bicycle and vehicle of between 0.9 and 4.25 metres, which could result in a collision between bicycle and vehicle with an impact position 0 to 6 m with respect to the vehicle front right corner, if typical steering input would be applied by the vehicle driver.
+In the case of a manual deactivation, it shall be reactivated upon each activation of the vehicle master control switch. - 5.3.1.3.
+The BSIS shall at least operate for all forward vehicle speeds from standstill to 30 km/h, for ambient light conditions above [1,000] Lux. - 5.3.1.4.
+The BSIS shall give an information signal at last point of information, for a bicycle moving with a speed between 5 km/h and 20 km/h, at a lateral separation between bicycle and vehicle of between 0.9 and 4.25 metres, which could result in a collision between bicycle and vehicle with an impact position 0 to 6 m with respect to the vehicle front right corner, if typical steering motion would be applied by the vehicle driver.

 The information signal shall not be visible before the first point of information.
 It shall be given between the first point of information and the last point of information.
+The first point of information may be calculated for any impact position by increasing with the difference between 6 m and impact position.